The Ultimate Guide To Automatic Pool Cleaners 2020

-Investing in a good quality automatic pool cleaner makes pool maintenance easier and cheaper.
+Investing in a quality automatic pool cleaner makes pool maintenance easier and cheaper.

 If you are thinking about buying an automatic pool cleaner, this guide will help focus you on exactly what you need.

-In it, we explain the three types of automatic pool cleaners –suction, pressure and robotic – and give you tips on how to set up and maintain each type.
+In it, we explain the three types of automatic pool cleaners –suction, pressure and robotic – and explain the costs and ins and outs of owning and maintaining them.

 What’s In This Guide

 Before we explain how each type of automatic pool cleaner works, it’s important to understand the basics of pool water circulation.